Skip to main content

 DESTINATIONS: England (London), France (Paris), Italy (Rome)

-Spend 9 weeks in Europe during spring/summer 2023 studying business fundamentals in an international context.
-You will live for 3 weeks in each of three spectacular world capitals: London, Paris, and Rome.
-In those cities, cohorts of about 20 students each will rotate through 3 classes that fulfill graduation requirements for both majors and minors in the Marriott School of Business: Accounting 200, Marketing 201, and Global Supply Chain 201/211.
+Spend nine weeks in Europe during spring 2024 studying business fundamentals in an international context.
+You will live for three weeks in each of three spectacular world capitals: London, Paris, and Rome.
+In those cities, cohorts of about twenty students each will rotate through three classes that fulfill graduation requirements for both majors and minors in the Marriott School of Business: Accounting 200, Marketing 201, and Global Supply Chain 201/211.
 You will study these subjects in classroom facilities in each location with BYU faculty who teach these courses on campus.
 Classes will also visit companies that do business in Europe and worldwide, expanding your learning with global perspective, both for your career and personally.

 Cultural visits (subject to change—some with the group, others available on your own during free time):

-England: Tower of London, Buckingham Palace, British Museum, Hyde Park, Westminster Abbey, Parliament/Big Ben, St. Paul’s, Tower Bridge, musical/play, day trips to Oxford, Coventry, Stratford-upon-Avon, Salisbury Cathedral, Stonehenge, Bath
+England: Tower of London, Buckingham Palace, British Museum, Hyde Park, Westminster Abbey, Parliament/Big Ben, St. Paul’s, Tower Bridge, musicals/plays, and day trips to Oxford, Coventry, Stratford-upon-Avon, Salisbury Cathedral, Stonehenge, and Bath.

-France: Eiffel Tower, River Seine boat trip, Notre Dame (exterior), Louvre, Sacre Cur, Museum D’Orsay, Napoleon’s tomb, Arc de Triomphe, Sainte Chapelle, Versailles, Paris Temple, day trips to Normandy
+France: Eiffel Tower, River Seine boat trip, Notre Dame (exterior), Louvre, Sacré-Cœur, Musée d'Orsay, Napoleon’s tomb, Arc de Triomphe, Sainte-Chapelle, Versailles, Paris temple, and day trips to Normandy.

-Italy: Vatican, (Sistine Chapel, St. Paul’s Basilica), Colosseum, Catacombs, Forum/Mamertine Prison, Trevi Fountain, Pantheon, Borghese Gallery/Park, Spanish Steps, Rome Temple, day trips to Milan, Florence, Pisa, Venice
+Italy: Vatican, Sistine Chapel, St. Paul’s Basilica, Colosseum, catacombs, Forum/Mamertine Prison, Trevi Fountain, Pantheon, Borghese Gallery/Park, Spanish Steps, Rome temple, and day trips to Milan, Florence, Pisa, and Venice.

 Click here to apply today!